apache/cordova-docs/docs/en/edge/guide/platforms/ios/upgrading.md

 Please note that **Xcode 4.5 is required**.
 To submit to the Apple App Store, you must use the latest shipped version of the iOS SDK, which is iOS 6.
 The iOS 6 SDK requires Xcode 4.5.

+## Upgrade to the CLI (3.0.0) from 2.9.0 ##

+1. Create a new Apache Cordova 3.0.0 project using the cordova CLI, as described in The Cordova Command-line Interface.
+2. Add your platforms the the cordova project, for example: `cordova platform add ios`.
+3. Copy the contents of the project's `www` folder to the `www` folder at the root of the cordova project you just created.
+4. Copy or overwrite any native assets from your original project (`Resources`, etc.), making sure to add any new files to the `.xcodeproj` project.
+The iOS project builds inside the `platforms\ios` directory.
+5. Copy your config.xml into the www folder, and remove any plugin definitions.
+You will modify settings here instead of the platform folder.
+6. Use the cordova CLI tool to install any plugins you need.
+Note that the CLI handles all core APIs as plugins, so they may need to be added.
+Only 3.0.0 plugins are compatible with the CLI.
+7. Build and test.

 ## Upgrading 2.9.0 projects to 3.0.0 ##

 1. **Download and extract the Cordova 3.0.0 source** to a **permanent folder location** on your hard drive (say to ~/Documents/Cordova-3.0.0)